PrimeLens/notes-react-native/webview-bridge.md

     // for sending messages
-    window.dispatcher.off('forWebView').on('forWebView', (message)=>{
+    // see my repo Bevent.js for a web based dispatcher window.dispatcher.off('forWebView').on('forWebView', (message)=>{
       if (typeof message !== 'object'){
         alert('Attempting to send message to React Native that is not JSON');